comp426-2022-fall/a99-Team-33/docs/documentation.md

 There is no specified country/region found in your input.
 ```

-If the flags are all correct but the value cannot be accepted by disease.sh database, then, there will be a `400 Bad Request` and a error message stringnified JSON returned.
+If the flags are all correct but the value cannot be accepted by disease.sh database, then, there will be a `400 Bad Request` and a error message stringified JSON returned.
 Expected return example:

 ```
 400 Bad Request